SuryaTeja-N/MediAlert/README.md

 2. Create an account or log in.
 3. Add your medications and set dosage reminders.
 4. Receive low stock alerts and automated email notifications for missed doses.

+## Starting and Stopping
+1. To start the application, run `npm start` in the project directory.
+2. To stop the application, press `Ctrl+C` in the terminal where the application is running.

+## Setup Steps and Dependencies
+1. Ensure you have Node.js and npm installed on your machine.
+2. Install the required dependencies by running `npm install` in the project directory.
+3. Configure the database connection by updating the `config.js` file with your database credentials.

+## Deployment Instructions
+1. Build the application for production by running `npm run build`.
+2. Deploy the built files to your web server or hosting platform.
+3. Ensure the database is properly configured and accessible by the application.
+4. Start the application on the server by running `npm start` or using a process manager like PM2.